 By making a pom pom rug, you are using up scraps of wool, left over from other crafts.
 You can also get the whole family in on it.
 No matter the skill level each family member will be able to make a pom pom for the rug!
 I even got some of mine in a different country to make some and hand them over at the last family meet up.
 This way your pom pom rug will be as unique as your family.
-A lower skill version of a family quit!
+An easier version of a family quilt!

 How to make a pom pom rug

 lots of pom poms!

 slip proof mesh

 New Multipurpose Non-Slip Mat Clover 1 mm Steel Soft Touch Crochet Hook